 If you were undercharged for less than 12 months, then however many months they undercharged you is how many months you have to pay back what you owe.
 If you were undercharged for six months, you’d have six months to pay it back.

 Most retailers have different options available to help those in need of assistance with paying their bills and disconnecting your energy supply will only be used as a last resort.
-Some of these options include:

-- Payment extensions: If this is a one-off problem, for whatever reason, ask your retailer for more time to pay your bill
+- PAYMENT EXTENSIONS: If this is a one-off problem, for whatever reason, ask your retailer for more time to pay your bill

 - Send you a reminder to pay any outstanding balance owed

 - Send a disconnection warning, letting you know your property will be disconnected from its energy supply

 - Attempt to speak with you before disconnection (and offer solutions)